What is a patent?

-A: Commercial assets which gives their owners the right to stop others making, using and selling versions of the inventions. more
+A commercial asset which gives its owner the right to stop others making, using and selling versions of a new product and/or process. more

 - To preserve profit margin by guarding against imitators.